Nuitka/Nuitka/README.txt

   the issues, and helped me to get cross compile with MinGW from Linux to Windows.
 This was quite a difficult stuff.

-- Liz Zhenhai: Submitted patches for Windows support, making the inline Scons copy actually work on Windows as well.
+- Liu Zhenhai: Submitted patches for Windows support, making the inline Scons copy actually work on Windows as well.
 Also reported import related bugs, and generally helped me make the Windows port more usable through his testing and information.